-- 1. Incoming students may communicate with potential faculty research advisors in the course of the admissions process.
-If a student chooses a faculty advisor prior to the deadline for accepting the departmental offer of admission (typically April 15 for fall admission), the student will send this request to that faculty member, who will forward the request along with their endorsement to the Director of Graduate Studies by the aforementioned deadline.
+- 1. Incoming students may communicate with potential faculty research advisors during the admissions process.
+If a student wishes to choose a faculty research advisor prior to the deadline for accepting the departmental offer of admission (typically April 15 for fall admission), the student will send this request to that faculty member.
+If the faculty member agrees, they will forward the request along with their endorsement to the Director of Graduate Studies by the aforementioned deadline.
 If the request is approved, this completes the Advisor Selection process. - 2.
 Otherwise, all incoming students will follow the standard process for choosing a research group (Section I.B) during their first semester in residence.